jac307/MediaArtTutorials/Blender/Creature_Sketch_Activity.md

 Next to your drawing, add relevant notes answering these questions:

 - What kind of movement or pose do you imagine?
-- Does your creature have a catchphrase or sound?
+- Does your character have a catchphrase or sound?
 - What inspired your idea?
 - Any other ideas?
 Texture?
 Light?
 Color?

 ---